 Additionally, clonazepam and melatonin can effectively treat RBD patients.

 Nearly 80 percent of RBD patients will develop Parkinson’s disease.
 This degenerative neurological disease is characterized by tremors, rigidity, problems with walking or posture and dementia.
 On average, it takes 12 years from the onset of RBD to the onset of Parkinson’s disease.
 For this reason, patients should have annual neurological exams by the physician following them.

 “If something like this is going on, it’s not just a nightmare,” Dr. Chiang says.
 “You want to make sure you’re evaluated by a sleep specialist.
-If RBD is confirmed by an in-lab diagnostic sleep study, you should be followed closely by a sleep specialist or a neurologist.
-The important thing for you to know is that anytime you’re experiencing frequent nightmares – especially if you act out in your dream – or are having sleep disturbances that affect your work or social functioning, it’s important to be evaluated by your doctor.”
+If RBD is confirmed by an in-lab diagnostic sleep study, you should be followed closely by a sleep specialist or a neurologist."

-Ambrose Chiang, MD is a sleep medicine specialist, director of Sleep Medicine and associate division director of Pulmonary, Critical Care and Sleep Medicine at University Hospitals Cleveland Medical Center.
-You can request an appointment with Dr. Chiang or any other doctor online.
+Ambrose Chiang, MD, is a sleep medicine specialist, director of Sleep Medicine and associate division director of Pulmonary, Critical Care and Sleep Medicine at University Hospitals Cleveland Medical Center.
+You can request an appointment with Dr. Chiang or any other University Hospitals doctor online.